cattsmall/thesis-website/proposal.md

 permalink: /
 ---

-In order to introduce people to the idea and benefits of sex in a non-controversial way, I am creating an educational game code-named SenseU.
-In spite of the intimidating subject, people should feel happy when playing this game.
+SenseU is a sex education game that aims to introduce people to the idea of sex in a positive, non-controversial way and increase body confidence.

 ![](/assets/img/proposal/mockup1.png)